Back to Knowledge Hub

 The Evaluation Challenge

-This guide covers the state of LLM evaluation in 2025, including academic benchmarks, safety datasets, practical evaluation frameworks, and how to build your own evaluation suite.
+This article examines 2025's LLM evaluation landscape, covering academic benchmarks, safety datasets, practical evaluation frameworks, and custom evaluation suite development.

 Why Evaluation Matters More Than Ever